What is plant tissue culture?

 Callus culture

 A callus is a mass of undifferentiated cells.
-This technique uses cells from a callus taken from any part of the plant, and then these cells are differentiated.
+This technique involves culturing callus cells from any part of the plant, which are later induced to differentiate.

 Que es el cultivo de tejidos vegetales Semilla What is plant tissue culture?